 - 33. Affiliate members shall be persons working in fields allied to those with which members of the Institute and Faculty of Actuaries are involved who meet the entry requirements prescribed in the Regulations. - 34.
 The educational entry requirements for Students and fees payable on admission shall be prescribed in the Regulations. - 34A.
 The educational entry requirements for Student Actuarial Analysts and fees payable on admission shall be prescribed in the Regulations. - 34B.
 Qualification requirements and the usage of any designated initials for the Certified Actuarial Analyst category shall be prescribed in the Regulations. - 35.
 Qualification requirements for the Associate category shall be prescribed in the Regulations.

-- 35A Associates of the Institute and Faculty of Actuaries who have agreed to any Regulations prescribed by the Institute and Faculty of Actuaries may use the description "Chartered Actuary (Associate)" and may use either the initials AIA or AIA C.Act or AFA or AFA C.Act after their name. - 36.
-Qualification requirements for the Fellow category shall be prescribed in the Regulations. - 36A Fellows of the Institute and Faculty of Actuaries who have agreed to any Regulations prescribed by the Institute and Faculty of Actuaries may use the description "Chartered Actuary (Fellow)" and use the initials FIA or FIA C.Act or FFA or FFA C.Act after their name.
-A Fellow who was both a Fellow of the Institute of Actuaries and a Fellow of the Faculty of Actuaries in Scotland may use both the initials FIA and FFA or FIA C.Act and FFA C.Act in any order after their name.
+Associates of the Institute and Faculty of Actuaries may use either the initials AIA or AFA after their name. - 36.
+Qualification requirements for the Fellow category shall be prescribed in the Regulations.
+Fellows of the Institute and Faculty of Actuaries may use either the initials FIA or FFA after their name.
+A Fellow who was both a Fellow of the Institute of Actuaries and a Fellow of the Faculty of Actuaries in Scotland may use both the initials FIA and FFA in any order after their name.